SeJV/ComparisonRLapproaches/README.md

 all treasures and get to the goal.

 ### Train function
-Functions to train agents in environments, which results in stats for visualisation or other analysis.
+Functions to train agents in environments, which results in stats for visualisation and further analysis.

-#### train agents
+#### train_agents
-This function you can give an (openAI) environment and a list of agents, which are instances of your rl-approaches.
+This function you can pass an env and a list of agents, which are instances of rl-approaches.
 It will train every agent for a certain amount of episodes on the environment.
 Those trainings will get repeated multiple times for every agent.
-The results can be represented by the utils function _visualize_training_results_for_agents_
+The results can be represented by the utils function _visualize_training_results_for_agents_.

-#### train agent
+#### train_agent
-This is a simpler function to train one agent a single time for a certain amount of episodes.
+This is a basis function to train one agent once for a certain amount of episodes.
 **train_agents** is recommended for most use cases, which makes use of this function.

-### agents
+### Agents
 Agent classes are implementations for some methods found in literature for approaches to solve reinforcement learning problems.
 Most of them can be found in [Reinforcement Learning - An Introduction by Richard S. Sutton and Andrew G. Barto](https://web.stanford.edu/class/psych209/Readings/SuttonBartoIPRLBook2ndEd.pdf).
 #### Dynamic Programming
+A RL approach, where model information is needed, however no exploration or random sampling.
+It will approach the true state values by using the bellman equation with
 #### off-policy MC Control
 DEBUG
 #### n-step TD-Control